Posted by Early Growth

-When it comes to attracting investors, the startup pitch presentation is often more pivotal than the product itself.
+When it comes to attracting investors, the presentation is often more pivotal than the product itself.
 It’s not something that can sit atop a conference table; a startup pitch deck has to be explained, demonstrated, and experienced.
-It has to show why your company is worth funding over your competition.
+It has to show why your company is worth funding over your competition

 No matter the media, it’s crucial to maximize your pitch deck.
 Startup funding can literally be lost or gained because of it.

 That’s a lot of pressure on a startup pitch meeting that lasts only a few minutes, so you have to make your startup pitch decks count.

 I wanted to figure out how to pitch a startup successfully.
 And I thought there’s no better way to learn about the best startup pitch decks than to look for people who've already done it.
 So I recently asked a panel of nine successful young entrepreneurs to share their insights by answering the following question:

 What’s one CRITICAL, must-include item or data point in a startup pitch deck template for a software startup pitching an investor for the first time?